gmg2719/Documentation-and-Architecture-wiki/MBMS-Modem.md

   }
 }
 ````

 ### RestAPI

-RestAPI is supported to show and change configuration of the *Receive Process*.
-Also the [OBECA.GUI](GUI) process is accessing the API to collect display information.
+RestAPI is supported to show and change configuration of the *MBMS Modem*.
+Also the [RT.GUI](GUI) process is
+accessing the API to collect display information.

-The API is only accessible when *Receive Process* is running.
+The API is only accessible when the *MBMS Modem* is running.

 #### API commands

-See <a href="https://austrian-broadcasting-services.github.io/obeca-receive-process/api/" target="_blank">API documentation</a> for *Receive Process*.
+See <a href="https://5g-mag.github.io/rt-mbms-modem/api/" target="_blank">API
+documentation</a> for *MBMS Modem*.

 #### Securing the RESTful API interface

-By default, the startup scripts for *rp* create a self-signed SSL certificate for the RESTful API in ``/usr/share/obeca``, so it can be accessed through https.
-When calling the API through a webbrowser, you may get a security warning (because of the self-signed certificate), the data stream however, is encrypted.
+By default, the startup scripts for *rp* create a self-signed SSL certificate for the RESTful API
+in ``/usr/share/obeca``, so it can be accessed through https.
+When calling the API through a webbrowser, you may get a
+security warning (because of the self-signed certificate), the data stream however, is encrypted.

 When using the self-signed certificate, you can for example access the API with the command

 ``wget --no-check-certificate -cq https://127.0.0.1:3010/rp-api/status -O -``.

 #### Changing the bound interface and port

 The API listens on port 3010 on all available interface (0.0.0.0) by default.
-To change this, modify the URL string in the config file and restart *Receive Process*.
+To change this, modify the URL string in
+the config file and restart *MBMS Modem*.

 E.g., bind to only the loopback interface and listen on port 4455:

 ````
 restful_api:
 {